 The texture came out smooth and creamy, but most of all, it has a very nice coconut flavor that I am looking for.
 I just love it and so happy with this recipe.
 Let’s get started!

-- 1 1/4 Cup heavy cream milk ( I used whipping cream, do not use skim milk)
+- 1 1/4 cup heavy cream milk ( I used whipping cream, do NOT use non-dairy milk)

-- 1/4 + 2 tbsp sweetened shredded coconut
+- 1/4 cup + 2 tbsp sweetened shredded coconut

 - Hot water for hot bath